tatus9/pezin/examples/multi-language-setup.md

 ### Tips

-1. **Version Consistency**: Pumper validates that all files have the same version before bumping
+1. **Version Consistency**: Pezin validates that all files have the same version before bumping
 2. **Regex Testing**: Test your regex patterns with online tools before configuring
 3. **File Encoding**: Specify encoding if your files use non-UTF-8 encoding
 4. **Backup**: Always test your configuration with `--dry-run` first
 <<<<<<< HEAD
-5. **Git Staging**: Pumper automatically stages updated files for you
+5. **Git Staging**: Pezin automatically stages updated files for you
 =======
-5. **Git Staging**: Pumper automatically stages updated files for you
+5. **Git Staging**: Pezin automatically stages updated files for you
 >>>>>>> 66fcc00 (docs: restructure README and create comprehensive documentation)